 Instructions

 • Start by drying the beef with paper towels.
 Place the meat in a medium bowl.
-Coat the steak with the flour and lots of salt and pepper.
+Coat the steak with the flour, salt, and pepper.
 Set aside.

 • In a large pan, heat 1/4 cup of the butter over medium high heat until melted.
 Sear the beef until browned on all sides.
 Don't overcrowd the pan, or the meat will steam instead of brown!
 You can sear in batches if necessary.
 Once the beef is nice and browned, transfer it to a plate.